royrzguo/Lido-research/README.md

 2. **Will V3(stVaults) be enough to shift the current trend**, or will users continue to move to alternatives?
 3. **Does LDO offer upside at today’s price**, given its stable but slowing core business?

-Our view: **there is limited reason to buy LDO based on current fundamentals**, but the **governance changes** under discussion and the **launch of V3** could act as meaningful catalysts that reshape its outlook and valuation.
+**Investing view**: there is limited reason to buy LDO based on current fundamentals, but the **governance changes** under discussion and the **launch of V3** could act as meaningful catalysts that reshape its outlook and valuation.

 ## 1. How Did Lido Lose Momentum?